KDE/kwayland/README.md

 - KWayland::Client
 - KWayland::Server

-As the name suggests, KWayland implements a Client and a Server API for the Wayland protocol.
+As the names suggest, KWayland implements a Client and a Server API for the Wayland protocol.
 The API is Qt-style, removing the need for a Qt developerto interact with a low-level C-API, were they uncomfortable with one.
 For example, the callback mechanism from the Wayland API is replaced by signals; data types are adjusted to be close to what a Qt developer would expect: